 When there is a change in Appointed Actuary, the new Appointed Actuary is encouraged to discuss material changes in estimates in the Report, to the extent that it is reasonably possible to do so.

-For specific guidance, please see the 2012 CASTF Regulatory Guidance, included as Appendix 9a.
+For specific instruction, please see the 2014 CASTF Regulatory Guidance, included as Appendix 2a.